 Barbara joined ISM in 2011 after working in the field of education since 1996.
 She served as an ESL and adult literacy teacher at Boston University, MA; an upper school modern language teacher at the MacDuffie School, MA; and a language teacher and lead advisor at Collegiate School, VA.
 She also served as Academic Dean at Cape Henry Collegiate School, VA, where she oversaw curriculum and professional growth in grades PK−12.

 While enrolled at Shady Side Academy in Pittsburgh, she attended a year of high school in France through School Year Abroad.
 She later lived in Spain and Brazil, where she learned Spanish and Portuguese.

 Barbara holds a bachelor’s degree in French and Spanish from Trinity College, CT; a master’s degree in applied linguistics from Boston University, MA; a master’s degree in educational administration from Harvard University, MA; and a master’s degree in independent school leadership from the Klingenstein Center at Teachers College, Columbia University, NY.

 Personal Mission Statement

-For all beings to cherish their lives.
+For all beings to be seen, heard, and valued.